Areas of Study and Research

 PhD (The Hebrew University of Jerusalem)

-I study the genres, techniques, ideas, and history of the Hebrew Bible; the society, religion and history of ancient Israel and Judea; and their dynamic relationship.
+I study the genres, techniques, ideas, and history of the Hebrew Bible; and the society, religion and history of ancient Israel and Judea.
 My approach integrates archaeology, the ancient Southwest Asian context, early Jewish interpretation, and modern theory.
-My book Oracular Law and Priestly Historiography in the Torah (Mohr Siebeck, 2014) analyzes the combination of law and narrative in The Priestly History (a Pentateuchal source) through a distinct set of four “oracular novellas.”
-Current projects include God in the Eyes of Israel: A History of the Religious Imagination in Ancient Israel & Judea, which traces ancient interest in text as an agent of religious experience used to reimagine the lived spheres of family, region, royalty, and nationhood, from the Neo-Assyrian period through the Hellenistic; Coherence, Criticism and the Hebrew Bible, which addresses the definitive Chicago question: biblical criticism is all well and good in practice, but does it work in theory?
-And an art-historical study of finger-pointing at the gods and related motifs on a wide range of media in the period of the Assyrian empire.
-Also, I write a blog, The Bible Sleuth, on biblical poetry.
+My book Oracular Law and Priestly Historiography in the Torah (Mohr Siebeck, 2014) analyzes the combination of law and narrative in four "oracular novellas.”
+Current projects include a historical one, God in the Eyes of Israel: A History of the Religious Imagination in Ancient Israel & Judea, which traces how text was treated as an agent of religious experience and was used to reimagine family, region, royalty, and nationhood; a literary one, Coherence and the Hebrew Bible, which addresses the definitive Chicago question: biblical criticism is all well and good in practice, but how does it work in theory; and an art-critical one, on finger-pointing at the gods and related motifs on varied media in the period of the Assyrian empire.
+Also, I blog on biblical poetry as The Bible Sleuth.

 Prof. Chavel also serves on the board of the CEDAR digital humanities project. and is a member of the Core Faculty of The Institute on the Formation of Knowledge.